CANToolz/CANToolz/README.md

     True
     >> c gen_replay g               ; after some time when 'action' finished stop collecting traffic False
-    >> c gen_replay p               ; see amount of collected packets (you can use mod_uniqPrint additional for more info) .. a lot of hings there
+    >> c gen_replay p               ; see amount of collected packets (you can use mod_stat additional for more info) .. a lot of hings there
     >> 28790
     >> e gen_replay {'pipe':2}      ; switch to pipe 2
     >> c gen_replay 0-14000         ; let's replay firsts half.. does action happen?